DevNoahF/DevNoahF/README.md

 - 👋 Hi, I’m Noah

-- 👀 I’m interested in Javascript and Python
+- 👀 I’m interested in Python

-- 🌱I intend to learn in-depth javascript and Python
+- 🌱I intend to learn in-depth java and Python

-- 🔥 I’m currently learning  and focus in Java
+- 🔥 I’m currently learning  and focus in python and c

 - 😄 Pronouns: He/His